aws-observability/observability-best-practices/docs/en/tools/logs/index.md

 	Either approach lets you set the log retention period proactively, and aligned with your project's data retention requirements.

 !!! success
-	By default, your log groups will not be encrypted.
-The best practice is to set the encryption key at the time you create the log group, so as to prevent accidental leak of plaintext data.
-This can be done using infrastructure as code (CloudFormation, Cloud Development Kit, etc.).
+	Log group data is always encrypted in CloudWatch Logs.
+By default, CloudWatch Logs uses `server-side` encryption for the log data at rest.
+As an alternative, you can use AWS Key Management Service for this encryption.
+[Encryption using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) is enabled at the log group level, by associating a KMS key with a log group, either when you create the log group or after it exists.
+This can be configured using infrastructure as code (CloudFormation, Cloud Development Kit, etc.).

 	Using AWS Key Management Service to manage keys for CloudWatch Logs requires additional configuration and granting permissions to the keys for your users.[^1]

 ### Log formatting

-CloudWatch Logs has the ability to index JSON data on ingestion and use this index for ad hoc queries.
-While any kind of logging data can be delivered to CloudWatch Logs, the automatic indexing of this data will not take place unless it is so structured.
+CloudWatch Logs has the capability to automatically discover log fields and index JSON data upon ingestion.
+This feature facilitates ad hoc queries and filtering, enhancing the usability of log data.
+However, it's important to note that automatic indexing is only applicable to structured data.
+Unstructured logging data won't be automatically indexed but can still be delivered to CloudWatch Logs.

-Unstructured logs can still be search, though only using a regular expression.
+Unstructured logs can still be searched or queried using a regular expression with `parse` command.

 !!! success
-	There two best practices for log formats when using CloudWatch Logs:
+	The two best practices for log formats when using CloudWatch Logs:

 	1. Use a structured log formatter such as [Log4j](https://logging.apache.org/log4j/2.x/), [`python-json-logger`](https://pypi.org/project/python-json-logger/), or your framework's native JSON emitter.
-	1. Send a single line of logging per event to your log destination.
+	2. Send a single line of logging per event to your log destination.

 	Note that when sending multiple lines of JSON logging, each line will be interpreted as a single event.